Olive Tree Fruit Suppression - Why It's Necessary

 The olive tree has rightfully earned its place on the list of the top ten longest living trees, with some estimated at being thousands of years old.
 Fortunately, there are ways to prevent the trees from producing fruit, which cuts down or even cuts out pollen production.

-Olive trees can be sprayed with a compound designed to lessen or even prevent the trees from bearing fruit.
+Olive tree fruit suppression can be achieved by the trees being sprayed with a compound designed to lessen or even prevent them from bearing fruit.
 No fruit means no flowers, no flowers, no pollen.
 Depending on both the weather and the condition of the tree, spraying is done yearly between the months of January and April.

 Reducing pollen means that Arizona can again become a haven for allergy relief.
 And, while yearly spraying can be costly, so is tree removal and treatments for allergies and other respiratory ailments.
 Also, spraying is a great compromise for those who still enjoy the aesthetic qualities of this knotty and exotic tree.